abagames/claude-one-button-game-creation/README.md

 This is the Claude version of the [one-button-game-builder](https://github.com/abagames/one-button-game-builder) using GPTs (GPT-4).

+# How to use

+By providing [set of files](./knowledge/) to Claude and starting a chat, game generation can be performed.

 # Examples of Built Games

 Click the image below to play directly in the browser.